 To answer “when should a child start practicing Brazilian jiu-jitsu/martial arts” and “when is it OK for a kid to start competing in jiu-jitsu” we contacted Hernani Caroço, an experienced psychologist, who graduated from ISPA (Instituto Superior de Psicologia Aplicada) university in 2008, who has been working with underage children between the ages of 3 and 17 for many years.
 Mr. Caroço had the following statement:

 “An activity of this kind can promote the child’s development, not only physically but also socially and emotionally.
 The control and management of aggressiveness are important assets in children with symptoms of depression and behavioral disturbances, and participating in jiu-jitsu classes in a balanced manner can help him/her cope and accept these more delicate emotions.

 Baring exception to certain impairments, specific to each case, we can say that at 5-6 years of age a child is prepared to take part in martial arts classes, however, competition should be introduced at a later stage, from 8 to 10.
 Not only will an 8-10 year old child have the maturity to deal with the frustration of defeat, they will also be more predisposed to following the rules set to each specific game, this way receiving supplementary self fulfillment from the activity. – Hernani Caroço

-The possible consequences of competitive failure will be proportional to the child’s emotional/social “safety net”, which should be built by its family, friends, coach(es) and teammates.
+The possible consequences of competitive failure will be proportional to the child’s emotional/social “safety net”, which should be built by its family, friends, coach(es), and teammates.
 If this “net” is weak and incapable of cushioning the negative impacts of defeat, the consequences will be much greater.
-Meaning that it is important for the child to have other stimuli, such as social life and a family that does not center itself in their kids wins as well as his/her defeats.
+What this means is that it is important for the child to have other stimuli, such as social life and a family that does not center itself on their kids’ wins as well as his/her defeats.
 The mind of a young person is always in development and should not restrain itself into one aspect of life.”